 Abbie is author of the nationally-acclaimed Dedicated to God: An Oral History of Cloistered Nuns (Oxford University Press, 2014) and filmmaker of the internationally award-winning collaborative documentary film, Chosen (Custody of the Eyes).

 Abbie interned during college at Roll Call covering Capitol Hill alongside Senior Reporter Damon Chappie.
-After graduating with a B.A. degree in History (1999).
-Abbie worked as a reporter for a Gannett newspaper in Indiana and then was editor of a weekly community newspaper in Illinois.
+After graduating with a B.A. degree in History (1999). she worked as a reporter for Gannett newspapers in Indiana and Illinois, and was editor of a weekly community newspaper in Illinois.